 She completed her doctoral internship and post-doctoral fellowship at Tuttleman Counseling Services at Temple University.
 While on internship and fellowship, Dr. Pallotti was a member of the Eating and Body Image Concerns Unit, which provided psychological care to young adults struggling

 with disordered eating.
 She has also trained at Lehigh University Counseling and Psychological Services, St. Joseph’s Counseling and Psychological Services, and Kutztown University’s Counseling and Psychological Services.

-Dr. Pallotti has training in interpersonal, psychodynamic, cognitive-behavioral, feminist, and group therapy.
+Dr. Pallotti has training in interpersonal, psychodynamic, cognitive-behavioral, feminist, and group therapy, as well as emotionally focused couples therapy.
 She has a relational approach to therapy, built on empathy, trust, and warmth between therapist and client.
 She strives to provide a safe space for clients to set goals, build insight, and grow.

 (some published under former last name “Hermann”)